Cost of Attendance

 Prepare yourself for the cost of medical school

-NOTE FOR FIRST YEAR STUDENTS: Because aid does not disburse until the end of the first week of class, you need to plan for matriculation expenses such as: moving expenses, housing and utilities deposits, summer reading, etc. You will not be able to rely on financial aid to get you started.
+NOTE FOR FIRST-YEAR STUDENTS: Because aid does not disburse until the end of the first week of class, you need to plan for matriculation expenses such as moving expenses, housing and utility deposits, summer reading, etc. You will not be able to rely on financial aid to get you started.

 There are sometimes circumstances in which students are eligible for a budget increase.

 Your academic progress relating to financial aid eligibility

 In order to have access to financial aid, you must maintain satisfactory academic progress while enrolled at the Heritage College.

 If you began medical school as an out-of-state student, you can apply for Ohio residency once you have lived in the state for 12 months.